stephanfowler/nft-surface/README.md

 # NFT Surface

-An NFT platform for minting and selling NFTs with a sovereign Ethereum smart contract.
+An NFT platform for minting and selling NFTs with a sovereign ERC721 smart contract, for EVM blockchains (Ethereum, Polygon, ...)

 ### Example front page: